-Something that I have had to learn is how to protect my Emotional Wellbeing.
+For me to nurture my life something that I have had to learn is how to protect my Emotional Wellbeing.

 Learning to love and accept ME

-For me I was a person pleaser, I want to be accepted and loved, I also hate confrontation.
-For a long time this led me to allowing some to treat me badly and being unable to say No despite knowing that it was damaging to me.
+For me I was a person pleaser, I want to be accepted and loved, I also hated confrontation.
+For a long time this led me to allowing others to treat me badly, I didn’t have healthy boundaries which keep my emotional health safe.
+I was also unable to say No despite that it was damaging to me.

-I try to share the ways that I have found to help keep my recovery on track, so take a look at the Blog under emotional wellbeing.
+I share the ways that I have found to help keep my recovery on track, so take a look at the Blog under emotional wellbeing.
 Hopefully you can find a few things to help you too.